ffmaer/quicksort-python/README.md

 - It's useful when the input has a small amount of variety within a small range.
 And the input range can be mapped to array indices easily.

 ### PigeonHoleSort
-- CountingSort only uses an auxilary array to keep track of the counts, while PigeonHoleSort creates an auxilary array to store numbers, or perhaps references to objects (for example, pigeons).
+- While CountingSort only uses an auxilary array to keep track of the counts, PigeonHoleSort creates an auxilary array to store numbers, or perhaps references to objects (for example, pigeons).
 [5]

 ### BucketSort
 - It's a scatter-gather approach.
 [1]